zircote/Rhubarb/docs/rhubarb.rst

  - errbacks: TBD
  - queue: (string) Simple routing (name <-> name) is accomplished using the queue option.
  - queue_args: (array) Key-Value option pairs for the queue arguments.
- - exchange: (string) Name of exchange (or a kombu.entity.Exchange) to send the message to.
+ - exchange: (string) Name of exchange (or a kombu.entity.Exchange) to send the payload to.

  **Example**